 There also may be some economic efficiencies on pipeline capacity from the numerous LNG terminals being planned in the region.
 About 4.5 Bcf/d of new LNG supply is planned at six proposed terminals, two of which have been approved by regulators:

-A Maritimes spokesman said the majority of the interest in new pipeline capacity came from LNG suppliers.
-But the pipeline obviously is still interested in also transporting more offshore production.
-In addition to EnCana's Deep Panuke gas there also may be commercial development of Marathon's deepwater Annapolis project.
+Rob Whitwham, director of marketing and business development at Maritimes, said in an earlier interview with NGI that the pipeline company received a number of inquiries from LNG project planners and also wanted to gather information from offshore developers.
+The pipeline obviously is still interested in transporting EnCana's Deep Panuke gas.
+There also may be commercial development of Marathon's deepwater Annapolis project.
 Meanwhile, the SOEP partners may have additional development plans.

-Whitwham said Maritimes could add 600-700 MMcf/d of pipeline capacity through compression alone.
+Whitwham said Maritimes could add 600-700 MMcf/d of capacity through compression alone.
 There currently is no compression on the Canadian portion of the system.
 The pipeline has long-term contracts for 555 MMcf/d of firm capacity in Canada and 360 MMcf/d in the United States.
-Another 40 MMcf/d is under short-term contract in the U.S. The Canadian line currently could transport about 600 MMcf/d, while the U.S. portion could carry about 450 MMcf/d.
+Another 40 MMcf/d is under short-term contract in the U.S. The Canadian line currently could transport about 600 MMcf/d, while the U.S. portion could carry about 450 MMcf/d, said Whitwham.

 However, Sable Island production offshore Nova Scotia has been disappointing in recent years.
 It had been greater than 555 MMcf/d when gas flows began in January 2000, but currently SOEP is producing about 410-415 MMcf/d.
 Shell cut its Sable reserves by about 670 Bcf last year.